From Start to Finish: Creating Your Own Photo Project Introduction

 I love the sense of accomplishment that comes from not just creating a bunch of nice images, but from a collection, a story, something that has been refined and developed over time.
+Something with a coherent IDEA behind it.

 I always feel immensely proud when I show people my project work.
-It creates a much bigger impact than just the one-off good photos I make, and reveals stories about what I love and what I see in the world.
+It creates a much bigger impact than just the one-off good photos I make, and reveals stories about what I love and how I see in the world.

 Learning how to develop stories and narratives with your photos so they fit together and reveal something unique about how you see the world is such a tremendous skill for us.

 Having the focus of a project is also an easy way to get yourself more involved with your creativity.
-You are working on a theme that ignites ideas and provides an endless well of motivation.
+You are working on a theme that ignites ideas and provides an endless spring of motivation.

 Projects also show me where the weak spots are in my photography – because I am not just reacting to what’s around me, I am pulling my skills together to create something compelling.
 That drives me to work on the skills I need to develop, to help me overcome any barriers of things I need to learn.